-The streaming service became adept at detecting VPN usage among its viewers and began blocking the IP addresses the VPNs were using.
+The streaming service became adept at detecting VPN usage among its viewers and began preventing the IP addresses the VPNs were using from accessing their content.
 This frustrated some of the smaller, more resource-limited VPN providers, most of which eventually decided to give up on providing access to Netflix.

 However, there are some VPN services that are still swinging and working to provide reliable access to Netflix.
-The best of this group is ExpressVPN.
+The best of this group is NordVPN.

-ExpressVPN’s average connection speeds continually come in at 80% or so of my ISP-provided speeds.
+NordVPN’s average connection speeds don’t usually slow me down much.
 This is particularly helpful when you’re working with the slower speeds found in Russia.

 All in all, Russian users should still find the speeds up to the streaming provider’s bandwidth requirements.

-Finding the fastest available VPN server will always be an asset no matter what your online activities, but it’s of particular value for video streaming.
-ExpressVPN’s app provides a built-in speed test to quickly test the speeds of the available VPN servers.
+Finding the fastest available VPN server will always be an asset no matter what your online activities are, but it’s of particular value for video streaming.

-ExpressVPN customers who have any problems with the service, Netflix-related or otherwise, can contact customer support via their handy 24/7 live support chat option.
+NordVPN customers who have any problems with the service, Netflix-related or otherwise, can contact customer support via their handy 24/7 support chat option.
 Users can also take advantage of their trouble ticket system and searchable support library.

 Global Server Coverage

-Russian Netflix fans can use any of the provider’s 1,500+ servers – located in 94 countries – to access Netflix content, no matter where it originates.
+Russian Netflix fans can use any of the provider’s 5,300+ servers – located in 60 countries – to access Netflix content, most anywhere it originates.

-When the vodka isn’t working anymore, and you need a “Suits” fix (yes, it has gotten that desperate), ExpressVPN has you covered.
+When the vodka isn’t working anymore, and you need a “Suits” fix (yes, it has gotten that desperate), NordVPN has you covered.

-ExpressVPN is your best bet for reliable access to Netflix content in the U.S. or any other country.
-Swift connections, above-average global server coverage, great privacy protection, top-notch customer support and comprehensive multi-platform support all make ExpressVPN the only way to go.
+NordVPN is your best bet for reliable access to Netflix content in the U.S. or any other country.
+Swift connections, above-average global server coverage, great privacy protection, top-notch customer support, and comprehensive multi-platform support all make NordVPN the only way to go.